End of US highway 65 |

 There was nothing wrong with the desire to unify that corridor with a single US route number, but there was an even better option available (see the US 425 page for more details).
 However, AASHTO rubber-stamped the proposal, so US 65 now ends disgracefully at a 3-digit branch route with an illegitimate number.

 The US 425 designation now runs through this area along with LA hwy.
 15. Historically US 65 continued to the left (south), but that junction is now where US 65 ends.
-(Incidentally, it seems odd that the blue evacuation route sign pointed south, towards the Gulf.
-Seems like people would want to evacuate away from hurricanes, but maybe that sign was for people who wanted to evacuate Arkansas.)
+(Incidentally, for several years on this page, I questioned why those blue evacuation route signs point south, towards the Gulf, but in 2023 someone explained it to me: the signs are not there for hurricane evacuation, but rather they point away from the nearby Grand Gulf nuclear power generator, in case an evacuation is necessary due to a meltdown.)

 |